yiisoft/yii2/framework/UPGRADE.md

   This change is needed because `yii\web\View` no longer automatically generates CSRF meta tags due to issue #3358.

 * If your model code is using the `file` validation rule, you should rename its `types` option to `extensions`.

+* The behavior and signature of `ActiveRecord::afterSave()` has changed. `ActiveRecord::$isNewRecord` will now always be false in afterSave and also dirty attributes are not available.
+This change has been made to have a more consistent and expected behavior.
+The changed attributes are now available in the new parameter of afterSave() `$changedAttributes`.